opencog/opencog/opencog/nlp/aiml/README.md

 (use-modules (opencog) (opencog nlp) (opencog nlp aiml) (opencog openpsi)) (primitive-load "/tmp/aiml-rules.scm")
 ```
-For basic debugging, the `strring-words` utility can be used to tokenize
+For basic debugging, the `string-words` utility can be used to tokenize
 a string into words; its very low-brow and basic:
 ```
 (aiml-get-response-wl (string-words "call me ishmael"))
 ```
+Proper integration with the normal language pipeline requires the use
+of the `token-seq-of-parse` and `token-seq-of-sent` functions, which
+get the word-sequence as determined by the link-grammar parser (i.e.
+obtain the word sequence from the normal OpennCog NLP ppipeline.)

-The various sections below provide additional under-the-cover details.
+The various sections below provide additional details about how the
+system is implemented and how it works.

 ## Lightning reivew of AIML